• Skip to primary navigation

 • add dry lavender to vanilla sablé cookies

-• infuse milk with lavender to make panna cotta, just like you would tea in Earl grey panna cotta tarts
+• infuse the milk with lavender to make panna cotta, just like you would tea in Earl grey panna cotta tarts

 • add lavender buds to cakes and frosting in the same way tea is added to an Earl Grey cake